 -

-Voice is inherently incapable of representing abstract thoughts: When we use tools we heavily use our subconscious mind and abstract thoughts.
-For eg, writing and researching.
-Both of these activities heavily use those abilities.
-I won’t be able to finish any article if I have to narrate everything.
-That’s because while sometimes I have sentences fully formed in my brain, more often, I only have bits and pieces and I have to take time to string them together.
-I have to search for the right words, link the right ideas, or find the right research.
+Voice is inherently incapable of representing abstract thoughts: When we use tools, we rely heavily on our subconscious and abstract thinking — especially in activities like writing or research.
+These tasks tap into deeper, often nonverbal processes.
+I wouldn’t be able to finish an article if I had to narrate the whole thing aloud.
+That’s because, while I occasionally have fully formed sentences in mind, more often I’m working with fragments — scattered thoughts that need time and space to come together.
+I have to search for the right words, connect the right ideas, and track down the right information — all of which unfolds more naturally through typing and thinking, not talking.

-Voice exercises part of the brain that belongs to the ‘consciousness’ category, which limits these capabilities.
+Voice exercises are part of the brain that belongs to the ‘consciousness’ category, which limits these capabilities.

 -